prescottprue/react-redux-firebase/docs/queries.md

 ##### ordered {#ordered}

-In order to get ordered data, use `orderedToJS`
+In order to get ordered data, use `ordered`

 ###### Examples
 1. Get list of projects ordered by key